multitudes/42_cpp06/README.md

 Similarly, `strtod()` will return `-std::numeric_limits<double>::infinity()` (or -inf) when the input string represents a number that negative and too large to be represented as a finite double value.
 This is referred to as underflow.

 Same for the floats.
 The `strtof()` will return `std::numeric_limits<float>::infinity()` (or `inf`) when the input string represents a number that is too large to be represented as a finite float value.
 This is often referred to as overflow.
-But as alias I can pass `inff` and -inff` to the float conversion function.
+As an alternative I can pass `inff` and `-inff` to the float conversion function.

 ## is this an INT? a naive check and a better one
 How to check if a string is an integer in C++?